 When indicators of Alzheimer’s are suspected, it’s crucial that an appointment be made with the senior’s physician for further testing and to decide upon the best plan of care.

 If an Alzheimer’s diagnosis is determined, Enhanced Home Care can help.
 Our specially trained dementia caregivers are on hand with expert, compassionate care to assist with managing the more difficult aspects of the disease, partnering with families to provide much-needed respite care.
-We help ensure that older adults with Alzheimer’s are safe and experiencing the highest possible quality of care at all times.
+We help ensure that older adults with Alzheimer’s are safe and experience the highest possible quality of care at all times.

-Quality Dementia Care Overland Park Families Deserve
+Quality Alzheimer’s Care Kansas City Families Deserve